Lower Right Back Pain: Causes and Treatment

 Back pain is common during pregnancy.
 This kind of pain occurs due to certain changes that happen to your body when you're pregnant.

 For example, hormones can cause your muscles to relax and your ligaments to loosen.
 As your pregnancy progresses, your center of gravity changes, causing your lower spine to move forward.
-This can put strain on your back muscles, especially if you find yourself leaning backwards to compensate.
+This can put a strain on your back muscles, especially if you find yourself leaning backward to compensate.

-Back pain from pregnancy usually resolves after delivery.
-Pain can be managed safely with Tylenol (acetaminophen).
+Treatment: Back pain from pregnancy usually resolves after delivery.
+Pain can often be managed with Tylenol (acetaminophen).
+Discuss safe medication use with your healthcare provider if you are pregnant.

 Testicular Torsion

-Testicular torsion happens when a testical twists in an abnormal way, blocking the supply of blood.
+Testicular torsion happens when a testicle twists abnormally, blocking the blood supply.
 This condition causes sudden, severe pain in the groin that can radiate to the lower back.
 You may also experience:

 • Swelling in the scrotum